The statistics tell it, and there is no doubt that every day online video consumption becomes increasingly popular and widespread.

-9) After watching a branded social video, 64% of consumers make a purchase (source), and if you use video on a landing page it can increase conversions by 80% or more (source) thus increasing your chances of making a sale.
+9) After watching a branded social video, 64% of consumers make a purchase (source).
+Using video on a landing page it can increase conversions by 80% or more (source), thus increasing your chances of making a sale.

-I am not sure if this can be applied 1:1 to the real estate industry, since this industry has a much longer sales cycle than, for example, e-commerce where you can immediately buy a product online.
+I am unsure if this can be applied 1:1 to the real estate industry.
+Why?
+It has a much longer sales cycle than, for example, e-commerce, where you can immediately buy a product online.

-Since organic traffic usually leads to lower bounce rates and a longer time on your website, which in turn can increase your website conversion rate, this is another important factor to take into consideration.
+Organic traffic usually leads to lower bounce rates and a longer time on your website, which can increase your website conversion rate.

 11) I already mentioned this in my article about follow-ups.

-If you use a video in your first emails or touchpoint, it can increase the click-through rate by 96% (source).
+Using video in your first emails or touchpoint can increase the click-through rate by 96% (source).

-This means you can also better communicate your marketing message with benefits through your follow-ups, which leads to better conversions and thus more potential real estate sales.
+So you can better communicate your marketing message with benefits through your follow-ups, which leads to better conversions and, thus, more potential real estate sales.

-12) Visitors will stay longer (88% more time) on your website if you include videos (source), which in turn increases your chances of converting them to customers and thus making a sale.
+12) Visitors will stay longer (88% more time) on your website if you include videos (source).
+It increases your chances of converting them to customers and thus making a sale.

-13) Before visiting a store, about 50% of internet users are looking for videos related to a service or product (source).
+13) Before visiting a store, about 50% of internet users look for videos related to a service or product (source).

-This behavior may also have an impact on potential buyers or sellers visiting your real estate office (should you use one for drop-ins).
+This behavior may also impact potential buyers or sellers visiting your real estate office (should you use one for drop-ins).

-14) According to 97% of marketers, users gain a better understanding of a product or service by watching videos (source).
+14) According to 97% of marketers, users better understand a product or service by watching videos (source).